How England manager Gareth Southgate has shown the true value of leadership at Euro 2020 - Local News 8

 By Ben Church, CNN

-When the referee blew the final whistle and confirmed England had reached the final of Euro 2020 on Wednesday, television cameras quickly honed in on Gareth Southgate.
+When the referee blew the final whistle and confirmed England had reached the final of Euro 2020 last week, television cameras quickly honed in on Gareth Southgate.

 He looked calm, let out a sigh of relief and quickly commiserated with the Denmark coach.
 He then turned and welcomed the embrace of his backroom team before applauding the fans at Wembley Stadium for their vociferous and passionate support.